Minimum Bayes Risk Decoding for Error Span Detection in Reference-Free Automatic Machine Translation Evaluation: Experiments on MBR Decoding

 \paragraph{Datasets and Models} We used the MQM annotations from the WMT24 Metrics Shared Task as our test set, which covers three translation directions: English$\rightarrow$German, English$\rightarrow$Spanish, and Japanese$\rightarrow$Chinese.
 To perform zero-shot, \textbf{reference-free} ESD using a GEMBA-MQM–style prompt (\citealp{gemba_mqm}), we prompted four popular LLMs, i.e., \code{Llama-3.3-70B-Inst} (\citealp{llama3}), \code{Gemma-2-27b-it} (\citealp{gemma2}), \code{Phi-4} (\citealp{phi4}), and \code{Mistral-Large-Inst}\footnote{\url{https://huggingface.co/mistralai/Mistral-Large-Instruct-2407}}.
 We verified the training data cutoff or release dates for all models to ensure no overlap with the test set, thereby mitigating potential data leakage risks (\citealp{llama3}; \citealp{gemma2}; \citealp{phi4}).

 \paragraph*{Hypothesis Generation and Decision} For hypothesis generation, the model generates $N \in \{16, 64, 256\}$ hypotheses for each input, with Top-$K$ ($K=10$) sampling (\citealp{topk}) and a temperature of $2.0$.
 This high temperature promotes diversity among candidate hypotheses, which is expected to indirectly elevate utility variance and thereby reduce utility estimation error (\citealp{mbr_properties2}).
+For the decision phase, we compared the three MBR decoding methods introduced in \S\ref{sec:mbr_utility} against two baselines: MAP and Majority Voting.
+Majority Voting selects the candidate hypothesis that occurs most frequently in the candidate set $\mathcal{C}_{\text{ESD}}$.
+Following prior work (\citealp{mqm}; \citealp{metricx24}; \citealp{wmtqe23}), we merged ``critical'' errors into the ``major'' category and adopt their recommended parameter values for Eq.~\ref{def:score}: $w_{\text{maj}}=-5$, $w_{\text{min}}=-1$, $\alpha=-25$, $\beta=1$ and $\gamma=0.5$.
+We used guided generation (\citealp{guided_gen}) to ensure that each hypothesis adheres to the specified JSON format.
+Furthermore, due to the presence of empty translations ($L=0$) in the WMT Metrics Shared Task dataset that do not conform to the ESD task definition, we added $1$ to the denominators of \textsc{SoftP}$(E_c, E_s)$ and \textsc{SoftR}$(E_c, E_s)$ in practice to prevent division by zero.